What is Psychoeducation ?

-Since our psychoeducators can help out in many different scenarios, the sessions are available to people of all ages.
+Since our psychoeducators can help out in many different scenarios, the sessions are available to :

 What does a psychoeducation session entail?

 First of all a psychoeducator must evaluate the patient’s psychosocial adaptation.
-In order to do this they might observe their patient within their problematic environment or by using a series of questions or tests adapted to the patient’s needs.
+In order to do this they might evaluate their patient by using a series of questions or tests adapted to the patient’s needs.
 The psychoeducator will then be able to devise an intervention program tailored to the encountered problems, in order to help the patient step by step with their adaptation process.
 The psychoeducator will then evaluate the results of the intervention program to verify how effective it has been and make any necessary adjustments.
 A psychoeducator may also use a previous evaluation of a patient and continue their work from there.

-A psychoeductor may use many different tools to help them with their work such as educational materials like books, role playing, different exercises allowing a patient to identify their emotions and explain their reactions, etc.
+A psychoeductor may use many different exercises allowing a patient to identify their emotions and explain their reactions, etc.

 Contact us for more information.